Utkarshn10/curiosity/README.md

 ## Overview

-Curiosity is a Python application that gives summaries of files in a GitHub repository.
+Curiosity is a Python application that provides in-depth summaries of files in a GitHub repository, utilizing advanced language models for analysis.

 ## Features

-- Fetches files from a GitHub repository.
+- Fetches files from a GitHub repository, including nested directories.
-- Analyzes file content and provides summaries.
+- Utilizes AI-powered analysis to generate detailed summaries of file content, including code explanations and answers to specific questions.

 ## Requirements

 - Python 3.x
 - `PyGithub` library for interacting with the GitHub API.
 - A valid GitHub token for authentication.
-- ollama
+- `requests` library for handling HTTP requests.
+- `ollama` for AI-powered analysis and summarization.

 ## Installation